dell/terraform-provider-powerscale/docs/resources/s3_zone_settings.md

 # See the License for the specific language governing permissions and
 # limitations under the License.

+# S3 Zone Settings can be imported by the name of the S3 Zone
 # The command is
-# terraform import powerscale_s3_zone_settings.s3_zone_settings_example <zone>
+# terraform import powerscale_s3_zone_settings.s3_zone_settings_example <S3 zone name>
 terraform import powerscale_s3_zone_settings.s3_zone_settings_example "System"

-# after running this command, populate the name field and other required parameters in the config file to start managing this resource.
+# after running this command, populate the zone field and other required parameters in the config file to start managing this resource.
 # Note: running "terraform show" after importing shows the current config/state of the resource.
 You can copy/paste that config to make it easier to manage the resource.
 ```